SadPencil/ASLR-incompatible-windows-apps/README.md

 # ASLR-incompatible-windows-apps
-A collection of known apps that has conflicts with the mandatory ASLR feature.
+A collection of known apps that have conflicts with the mandatory ASLR feature.

 Make a pull request if you find another incompatible app.

 ## Why should I care
-Mandatory ASLR improves the system security.
+Mandatory ASLR improves system security.
 Though it has not become the default option for fresh Windows 10 / 11 installations, your new machine might have this feature turned on by OEMs.

 But not all apps are ready for this.
-Incompatible apps crashes with an unfriendly error message.
-Instead of completely turnning off this feature, you may also choose to set up bypass rules according to the filename if you are a super fan of security.
+Incompatible apps crash with an unfriendly error message.
+Instead of completely turning off this feature, you may also choose to set up bypass rules according to the filename if you are a super fan of security.

 ## Incompatible Apps